M-O-L-D-S/FinalProject/README.md

 Jobs:

 Everyone:
-individual essay
+individual essay;
 NAME OF GAME??????

 LV:

-map/levels
+map/levels;
 Make that map selection screen and use int level = (1-6 or so) to make the background change.

 Orian & Danny:

-villains (pics or multiplayer?) combining arms+movement combat
+villains (pics or multiplayer?);
+combining arms+movement;
+combat;

 SS (& LV):
-gameover and end screens (depending on health)
+gameover and end screens (depending on health);
 Put LV's stuff in with rest of code.
-You'll just combine everything.
+You'll just combine everything;
 *health bar done; needs to be put in main code

 Matt:
-Big essay
+Big essay;
 readme